All Episodes

 No, you'd read the Wall Street Journal for that.

-That's how you get those cats.
+That's how you get those cat.

 No, it's an interesting point.

-And then there were accusations of American technology going overseas during the Clinton administration and all these Asian uh businessmen and women, some out of Hong Kong, some elsewhere, uh, getting access to the White House.
+And then there were accusations of American technology going overseas during the Clinton administration and all these Asian businessmen and women, some out of Hong Kong, some elsewhere, getting access to the White House.

 I'm Jason Lewis in for Rush Limbaugh today.

-Don't go away, we'll come back and wrap things up after this.
+We'll come back and wrap things up after this.

 I'll be back one more day for the big guy, Rush Limbaugh.